xuyuji9000/linux-playground/bash/How-Program-Loads.md

 ## Unsolved problmes

+- What happens when I execute a command in shell?

 - Understand format used for execution on unix-like systems This question for executable script is understanding how script runtime interpret the script